 Bon Appétit Management Company

-Bon Appétit is the exclusive food service provider for AT&T Park, including Gotham Club and Public House.
+Bon Appétit is the exclusive food service provider for Oracle Park, including Gotham Club and Public House.
 Based in Palo Alto, CA, Bon Appétit operates more than 1,000 cafés in 33 states for dozens of marquee clients.
 Local clients include Google, Oracle, eBay, Stanford's Graduate School of Business, and the Presidio.
 The company has won many awards for its pioneering, environmentally and socially responsible practices.